ptarjan/webnumbr/numbrPlugins/README.txt

 Configuration :
     $c['ops']           Segmented operations into [name, [[key1, val1], ..]]
     $c['name']          The base name of the numbr
+    $c['numbr']         The meta data about the numbr from the database

     $c['plugins']       The set of enabled plugins split into type
     $c['headers']       Headers to be printed to the browser